perappu/perappu-blog-11ty/_src/content/termsofservice.md

 13.  **If you have been unresponsive to my inquries for over 30 days** (also known as "ghosting") or have blocked me via Discord or other communication channels, **I will assume you are no longer interested in my services.**
      - Your server will be shutdown, and your site no longer accessible.
 Your data will be stored for the standard one year period.
      - If you wish to resume my services, you must pay any delinquent hosting charges, as well as a $35 fee to recreate your server.

+#### 4. Shared Hosting Details

+**This section applies to people I host through my shared hosting services.**

+1. **Shared hosting has a 7 day grace period.** Your site will be automatically suspended if the invoice is not paid within seven days.
+2. **Shared hosting is paid for and managed through the billing site, [billing.perabyte.host](https://billing.perabyte.host).**
+3. Domain names must be purchased from an external registrar, such as Namecheap or Porkbun.
+I can not provide domain names.
+4. If you end hosting services, your hosting will run out to the next due date.
+After that, your site will be suspended and inaccessible.
+5. Daily backups are stored in encrypted Backblaze B2 Cloud Storage.
+  - Backups from the past five days are readily available and can be automatically restored using the admin panel.
+Backups are not stored past that date.
+6. Shared hosting clients can hire me for site setup, updates, or maintenance at my standard rate.

 <div class="text-center">